SartoRiccardo/2020_5bi_team4_chat_protcol/docs/software_project_management_plan.md

 ### 2.1 Team Organization

-+ **Project Manager:** Must coordinate the team and take orders from the higher-ups.
+1. **Project Manager:** Must coordinate the team and take orders from the higher-ups.
 	+ Sartori Riccardo
-+ **Programmers:** Responsible for developing and testing the application.
+2. **Programmers:** Responsible for developing and testing the application.
 They must partecipate in team meetings and report to the Project Manager.
 	+ Ghisellini Damiano
 	+ Mafficini Andrea
 	+ Bianchini Davide

 ### 2.2 Project Communications

-The team communicates informally through team meetings and informal gatherings.
+The team communicates informally through informal gatherings.
 Team members are free to ask each other information whenever they need it.

 ### 2.3 Technical Process